-- Tesla Energy Plan is a ‘symmetrical’ tariff – i.e. the 24/7 import rate and 24/7 export rate are the same.
-The symmetrical import/export pricing will be set according to your location.
+Tesla Energy Plan is a ‘symmetrical’ tariff, meaning the 24/7 import rate and 24/7 export rate are the same, also referred to as net metering.
+The symmetrical import/export pricing varies according to location.

 How much will I save?

-With Tesla Energy Plan, solar panels and Powerwall, you could reduce your electricity bills by up to 64% compared to Big 6 electricity supplier tariffs.
-This is based on a household without solar panels consuming 8,000 kWh/year from the grid.
-Your individual savings will depend on several factors, including your current energy supplier and tariff, your consumption and how many solar panels you have.
+With Tesla Energy Plan, solar panels and Powerwall, you could yield significant savings versus average UK market tariffs.
+Your individual savings will depend on several factors, including your current energy supplier and tariff, consumption and solar panel installation.

 Am I eligible for this new offer?